jbuehl/homealone/docs/README.remote.md

-# Homealone home automation platform remote resource interface
+# Homealone Remote Resource Protocol

 ### Overview
-Homealone applications can expose their resources via a network interface that is described here.
+Homealone applications can expose their resources via the Homealone Remote Resource Protocol (HRRP) that is described here.
 This allows a client application to access Homealone objects on other servers.

 ### Requirements
-* Enables distributability of Homealone resource management
+* Enable distributability of resource management
-* Uses a client-server model
+* Use a client-server model
-* Implements autodiscovery of Homealone services
+* Implement autodiscovery of services
-* Implements notification of resource configuration changes
+* Implement notification of resource configuration changes
-* Implements notification of resource state changes
+* Implement notification of resource state changes
-* Servers are stateless in regards to the interface
+* Clients and servers do not maintain connections
+* Messages are human readable
+* Does not require a hub or message broker
 * Does not implement a security model

 ### Terminology